ksevindik/ksevindik.github.io/_posts/2005-10-31-a-generic-jrdatasource-for-jasperreports.md

+---
+layout: post
-# A Generic JRDataSource for JasperReports
+title: A Generic JRDataSource for JasperReports
+author: Kenan Sevindik
+---

 It is possible to pass data to JasperReports templates via a custom data source, which implements the `JRDataSource` interface.
 The reporting engine iterates over the report data collection with the boolean `next()` method and evaluates